-Yes, I would have missed out because although I think they missed the sweet spot on the price by about $20.00, it is well worth the money and knowing what I know now, I would have bought one.
-I already got one free so they are not paying me any more to say this, I could say it sucks and don’t bother if I wanted to 🙂
+Yes, I have been pleasantly surprised, it is well worth the money and knowing what I know now, I would have bought one.
+I already got one free so they are not paying me any more to say this, but if I didn’t like it, I wouldn’t have done a review at all.

 Here is what I have observed: